giantswarm/docs/src/content/ui-api/management-api/authentication/index.md

 ---
 linkTitle: Authentication
 title: Authentication for the Management API
-description: How to authenticate for the management API as a user using single sign-on, plus some information for admins regarding how to set up single sign-on with your own identity provider.
+description: How to authenticate for the Management API as a user using single sign-on, plus some information for admins regarding how to set up single sign-on with your own identity provider.
 weight: 20
 menu:
   main: